callendo/scheduling/README.md

-# About callendo.com scheduling
+# About Callendo scheduling
-Callendo is a scheduling tool offering people to scheduling more meetings with video.
+Callendo [callendo.com] is a scheduling tool offering people to scheduling more meetings with video.
 It has ability to add